Factors Affecting Teaching | Teacher | Learner | Institution

 Factors affecting Teaching related to Institution

 The teaching-learning process depends on many factors and they are interdependent to each other.
-Institutions is one of the factors that directly affect teaching.
+Institutions are one of the factors that directly affect teaching.

-The following factors can be summarised as Factors affecting Teaching related to Institution:
+The following factors can be summarised as Factors affecting Teaching related to Institutions:

 • Teacher -Student ratio